coq/coq/doc/sphinx/proof-engine/proof-handling.rst

-.. cmd:: Existential @num := @term
+.. cmd:: Existential @natural := @term

-   This command instantiates an existential variable. :token:`num` is an index in the list of uninstantiated existential variables displayed by :cmd:`Show Existentials`.
+   This command instantiates an existential variable. :token:`natural` is an index in the list of uninstantiated existential variables displayed by :cmd:`Show Existentials`.

    This command is intended to be used to instantiate existential